Springbank RoadDounePerthshire, FK16 6DUTel: 01786 841213

 There is a drop in session for under 21s from 3.30 -5.30pm on a Tuesday at Stirling Community Hospital.

-There are three Practice Nurses, based in Doune.
-Linda Keay holds clinics Monday to Wednesday mornings, Silvy Deuchar is available all day on a Monday, Tuesday, Thursday and Friday.
+There are two Practice Nurses, based in Doune.
+Linda Keay holds clinics Monday to Wednesday mornings, and Gillian Walker who has clinics all day on a Monday, Tuesday, Thursday and Friday.
 Gillian also goes to the Thornhill Clinic on a Tuesday morning.

 Their duties include giving travel advice/immunisation, ear syringing, flu vaccination, cervical smears and phlebotomy (blood sampling).
 They share responsibility for carrying out health checks through running various clinics that include - Chronic Heart Disease, Blood Pressure Monitoring, Diabetes, Asthma & COPD, Ischaemic Heart Disease and the Child Immunisation Programme.

 Our Practice Manager, Mairi McGrandles, is responsible for the financial management of the Practice and is involved in the business development.
 Mairi is able to help with any non-medical or administrative aspects of your health or treatment and will be pleased to receive any suggestions for improving our services.

 The Receptionist/Administrator’s job is to take all messages on behalf of the Doctors and help in the day-to-day running of the Practice, so that the Doctors can spend as much time seeing patients as possible.
 They may need to ask you for further details if you telephone, this is to ensure that the Doctors can assess the urgency of your request.
 Please be assured that they are bound by the same rules of confidentiality as the Doctors.